 Be prepared to provide specific examples of how and where you have utilized your assets to successfully carry out work or volunteer roles, academic projects, or other productive endeavors.
 One way to provide detailed responses is to use the STAR interview technique to describe your accomplishments and achievements.

 You should also be prepared to ask questions during the interview.
 Have a short list of questions you'd like to know about the job and the company ready to ask the interviewer.
-Use the interview not only as a chance to highlight your qualifications but also to determine whether this job and employer are a good fit for you and your career goals.
+Use the interview not only as a chance to highlight your qualifications, but also, to determine whether this job and employer are a good fit for you and your career goals.

 Remember Manners Matter at Job Interviews